Masters of Eternal Night (1998)

 The second part of the Illithiad adventure trilogy (unofficial title) by Bruce Cordell takes place almost immediately after the first part, but this is where the similarities end.
 Part 1 was an investigation, this is a sort of wilderness trek with a sort of dungeon at the end.
 Also, part 1 sucked, this one is pretty good.
 Traditional OSR folklore states that 2e was terrible, so what the hell happened with this one?

 In earlier days this would have been a hexcrawl but now it is a simple line, with random encounters every 4 hours.
 What would be locations on a hex map are now random encounters.
 Frozen villages (that you can loot!), refugees (or they could be bandits, great!
-Will you trade XP i mean do good for precious food and cold weather gear?), ravenous animals, snow monsters that wandered in, blizzards and thin ice (easily one of the most lethal encounters on the table) and even a village that was succesfully co-opted by the hated Illithids and a resistance you can assit in liberating it.
+Will you trade XP I mean do good for precious food and cold weather gear?), ravenous animals, snow monsters that wandered in, blizzards and thin ice (easily one of the most lethal encounters on the table) and even a village that was successfully co-opted by the hated Illithids along with a thrall resistance you can assist in liberating it.

 Man what a joy to read.
 Masters of Eternal Night is brimming with good ideas, fun, creativity, atmosphere and so on.
 Nowhere does it feel hackneyed or stale.
 Even today you would have an excellent time running this.
 I knew Cordell had it in him.
 Join me soon for the final part of the Illithid trilogy.

-Final verdict: Exciting, wonderous and weird.
+Final verdict: Exciting, wondrous and weird.
 8 out of 10.